 Likewise, single malts produced in other locations will have their own characteristics and methods.
 Some may even use grains other than barley.

 Japanese single malts can rival those from Scotland.
+Irish whiskey distillers often offer single malts which are viewed as more refined than the more common blend.
 A number of American single malt whiskeys are quite impressive, and some craft distillers experiment with grains other than barley.
 You can also find great single malts from Canada, France, Germany, India, and Taiwan, as well as many other places.